sudorandom/kmcd.dev/content/posts/2026/benchmarking-protojsonx/index.md

 ## What is protojsonx?

 [protojsonx](https://github.com/sudorandom/protojsonx) is designed as a mostly API-compatible experimental replacement for Go's official `google.golang.org/protobuf/encoding/protojson` library.
-It supports core ProtoJSON behaviors like field enums, presence matching, unknown fields, `json_name`, oneofs, maps, and standard marshaling/unmarshaling configurations.
+It supports core ProtoJSON behaviors like field names, enums, presence semantics, unknown-field handling, `json_name`, oneofs, maps, and standard marshaling/unmarshaling options.
 However, it does not yet cover every edge case or configuration option of the official library (such as dynamic `Any` resolving).

 To make serialization faster, it implements two key optimization strategies:

 *   **Runtime Table Mode**: This mode implements the startup compilation strategy.
 It builds flat offset tables at initialization, allowing it to marshal and unmarshal structures using fast, sequential offset arithmetic instead of per-call descriptor traversal.
-*   **Generated Plugin Mode**: For the absolute maximum performance, `protojsonx` provides a protoc plugin (`protoc-gen-go-protojsonx`) that generates type-specific marshaling and unmarshaling methods directly.
-This completely bypasses runtime table lookups, tag parsing, and runtime type assertions, removing enough overhead that the remaining cost is mostly JSON formatting and field access.
+*   **Generated Plugin Mode**: For the highest-performance path, `protojsonx` provides a protoc plugin (`protoc-gen-go-protojsonx`) that generates type-specific marshaling and unmarshaling methods directly.
+This bypasses runtime table lookups, repeated field-name matching, and runtime type assertions, removing enough overhead that JSON formatting and field access become much more prominent in the remaining cost.

 ---